-Before placing the fuel tank in the original position, make sure that the fuel hoses are not damaged.
-If any fuel hose is damaged, do not start the engine but have a Yamaha dealer replace the hose, otherwise fuel may leak.

-- Make sure that the fuel hoses are properly connected and routed, and not pinched. - Be sure to place the fuel tank breather hose and the fuel tank overflow hose in the original position. - 12.
-Install the rider seat.
+- Before installing the fuel tank, make sure that the fuel hoses are not damaged.
+If any fuel hose is damaged, do not start the engine.
+Have a Yamaha dealer replace the hose, otherwise fuel may leak. - Make sure that the fuel hoses are properly connected and routed, and are not pinched. - Be sure to place the fuel tank breather/overflow hose in its original position.